 - Just about any game with Powered Armor will have a diegetic HUD justified by being overlaid on a helmet visor.
 Following examples include:

 - Halo.
 Especially notable in that from Halo 3 onward, the HUD loses its curvature when the camera goes third-person.

 - Metroid Prime's display is meant to be the HUD inside Samus's helmet.
 This is reinforced by the fact that the edges of the helmet's visor are visible around the borders of the screen, water or steam occasionally accumulates on the display, and certain flashes of light can actually cause the player character's reflection to become momentarily visible in the screen, making Samus one of the few FPS heroes to have reaction shots.
 Metroid Prime 2: Echoes even includes an enemy that can crash Samus's computer systems, causing screen updates to become jerky, random letters to scroll up the screen, and weapons to be disabled until you "reboot" with a button command.

-- Metroid Prime 3 also had occasions where the visor can become distorted, which can either be temporary or is solved by switching to a different visor mode.
-And some enemies can latch onto Samus' helmet, obscuring her view.
+- Metroid Prime 3: Corruption also has occasions where the visor can become distorted, which can either be temporary or is solved by switching to a different visor mode.
+And some enemies can latch onto Samus's helmet, obscuring her view.

 - The helmet even has a slight delay before turning with the player to simulate being a distinct object from the player's head.
-Apparently this causes motion sickness in some; you can disable the effect by toggling the "HUD Lag" option in the menu.
+Apparently this causes motion sickness for some players; you can disable the effect by toggling the "HUD Lag" option in the menu.

 - In Crysis, the player's entire view is apparently electronic, and is distorted by close proximity to aliens or a near miss with a gauss rifle.
 The HUD itself has a loading screen that is shown when the suit is activated.
 It can also be disabled by a disruption grenade in multiplayer, removing all of its functionality.